-The Thin Clayey (TCy) ecological site (R044AA161MT) is located within LRU "A" in MLRA "44A".
-This ecological site usually occurs on moderately steep to steep hills and lake plains.
+The Thin Loamy (TLo) ecological site (R044AA162MT) is located LRU "A" in MLRA "44A."
+This ecological site occurs on moderately steep to steep alluvial fans, stream terraces, till plains, lake plains, or moraines.
 The slope is > 15%.
 This site occurs on all exposures; effect of aspect can be significant in LRU assignment.